Almost every site engineer was supposed to face this situation.

 - Use Less Vibration – If you have selected the right workable concrete, you don’t need much for a vibrator.
 The concrete settles down on its own.

-- Concrete Pouring – Try to avoid pouring concrete from over 1-meter height.
+- Concrete Pouring – Try to avoid pouring concrete from an over 1-meter height.

 - Avoid using oversized aggregates – Try to use recommended size aggregates, which will not get blocked into the reinforcement.
 The coarse aggregates should have good granular shape and the right size.

 - Use proper workability – Select adequate concrete workability.

 - Avoid using excess water – Whatever reason does not allow labors to add extra water on concrete.

 - It affects the load-bearing capacity of the structure.

 - It leads the way to air to enter the reinforcement and makes it corroded.